BrankoVukmirovic/Ally-Py-docs/plugin-guide/creating.rst

         Id = int
         Name = str

-Without a domain, the model is accessible at `/User <http://localhost/resources/User>`_ , but with domain set to 'Sample' the domain is accessible at `Sample/User <http://localhost/resources/Sample/User>`_.
+Without a domain, the model is accessible at `User <http://localhost/resources/User>`_ , but with domain set to 'Sample' the domain is accessible at `Sample/User <http://localhost/resources/Sample/User>`_.

 To reuse a domain definition in various modules or plugins, define a domained model decorator in the ``sample_plugin.api.__init__`` module::